planetfederal/workshops/tutorials/osm-routing/src/index.rst

 Understanding shortest-path routing
 -----------------------------------

 The first thing to understand about shortest-path routing is that there is nothing fundamentally spatial about it, but it does integrate very well with spatial applications.
-As an analogy, compare the early London Tube maps which `situate stations geographically <http://homepage.ntlworld.com/clivebillson/tube/tube.html#1932>`_ with the familiar `schematic-style maps <http://homepage.ntlworld.com/clivebillson/tube/tube.html#1933>`_ that replaced them in the 1930s. pgRouting needs a network programmed in a PostgreSQL database that shows the relative position of stations rather than their actual spatial positions.
+As an analogy, compare the early London Tube maps which `situate stations geographically <http://homepage.ntlworld.com/clivebillson/tube/tube.html#1932>`_ with the familiar `schematic-style maps <http://homepage.ntlworld.com/clivebillson/tube/tube.html#1933>`_ that replaced them in the 1930s.

+pgRouting needs a 'routing network' loaded into a PostgreSQL database that shows the relative position of other stations rather than their actual spatial positions.
 When the networks *do* contain spatial data, however, we can build accurate routing applications that show the shortest route through the network and what route it translates into spatially.

 Requirements
 ------------